dzhuang/django-galleryfield/docs/source/customize.rst

 Now we turn to the customization of gallery model.
 Back to the demo, when dealing with the gallery model instance, there isn't much magic about :class:`demo.views.GalleryCreateView` and :class:`demo.views.GalleryUpdateView`.
-Here, we need to address :class:`demo.views.GalleryDetailView`, on how it rendering the :class:`galleryfield.fields.GalleryField`.
+Here, we need to address :class:`demo.views.GalleryDetailView`, on how it renders the :class:`galleryfield.fields.GalleryField`.

 With ``my_app.MyImage`` in previous example as the ``target_model``,